newrelic-experimental/nri-spark/README.md

 ###### Databricks Init script creator notebook

+>**This notebook and configuration is for reference purpose only, deployment should customize this to fulfill the needs**

 1. Create a new notebook to deploy the cluster intialization script.
 2. Copy the script below in.
-You only need to make one change (step 3).
 You do not need to set or touch the $DB_ values in the script, Databricks populates these for us.
 3. Replace **<Add your insights key>>** with your New Relic Insights Insert Key.
-You can also adjust Workspace name (If using databricks for a static reference) and environment (production / staging / test) to help you dimensionalise multiple Databricks environments
+4. Add/Remove/Update tags require in the tag section, sample tags are configured using *nr_sample_tag\**
-4. Run this notebook to create to deploy the new_relic_install.sh script in dbfs in configured folder.
+5. Run this notebook to create to deploy the new_relic_install.sh script in dbfs in configured folder.
-5. Ensure the script is attached to your cluster and is listed in the notebooks of the cluster
+6. Ensure the script is attached to your cluster and is listed in the notebooks of the cluster
-6. Running this script will create the file at dbfs:/nr/nri-spark-metric.sh
+7. Running this script will create the file at dbfs:/nr/nri-spark-metric.sh
-7. Configure target cluster with the ***newrelic_install.sh*** cluster-scoped init script using the UI, Databricks CLI, or by invoking the Clusters API.
+8. Configure target cluster with the ***newrelic_install.sh*** cluster-scoped init script using the UI, Databricks CLI, or by invoking the Clusters API.
 This setting is found in Cluster configuration tab -> Advanced Options -> Init Scripts
-8. Add dbfs:/nr/nri-spark-metric.sh and click add.
+9. Add dbfs:/nr/nri-spark-metric.sh and click add.
-9. Restart your cluster
+10. Restart your cluster
-10. Metrics should start reporting under the Metrics section in New Relic with the prefix of spark.X.X - you should get Job, Stage Executors and Stream metrics.
+11. Metrics should start reporting under the Metrics section in New Relic with the prefix of spark.X.X - you should get Job, Stage Executors and Stream metrics.

 ```
 dbutils.fs.put("dbfs:/nr/nri-spark-metric.sh","""